mirage/mirage-www/tmpl/wiki/install-opam.md

 instead of kernel sockets.
 This is the `unix-direct` compiler variant, and requires the `tuntap` interface to be available on the UNIX host.
 {{
-$ opam switch -alias unix-direct 3.12.1+mirage-unix-direct
+$ opam switch 3.12.1+mirage-unix-direct
-$ opam install cow mirage-fs
+$ opam install mirage-www
 $ eval `opam config -env`
 }}